flenniken/statictea/docs/functions.md

 # fun_type_as

-Return the parameter type, one of: int, float, string, list, dict, bool or func.
+Return the argument type, one of: int, float, string, list, dict, bool or func.

 ~~~
 type(variable: any) string